Elementary Art Educators

 Art rescued me from high school.
 It was my refuge and my joy.
 Since then, art has been for me a safe place.
 One where I could:

-Aside from all that, painting in particular is a form of meditation for me and I have always wanted to share that open window with my students.
+Aside from all that, painting, in particular, is a form of meditation for me and I have always wanted to share that open window with my students.
 My sister might say I began teaching around age 4 or 5.
 She was my first and most challenging student.
 Later, as an English major, I decided that my true passion was for art—a more accessible vehicle for teaching creative thinking.
 Now, I feel like I play all day.
 I love the enthusiasm and sheer joy of young students recognizing their own creative power to express themselves.

 Outside the classroom, I still paint.
 I have been a member of the NAEA, SCAEA, NBCT, and Spartanburg Artist’s Guild at various times.
 But, my favorite place to be is in the art room.